esprit-dev/homebridge-dummy/README.md

 - `defaultPosition` — Initial position for the door/window/blinds, "open" or "closed"

+- `defaultThermostatState` - The initial state for the thermostat, "auto", "heat", "cool", or "off"

+- `defaultTemperature` - The default temperature for the thermostat in `temperatureUnits` defined above

-- `onCommand` - Arbitraty command to execute when lightbulb/outlet/switch turns on
+- `onCommand` - Arbitraty command to execute when lightbulb/outlet/switch/thermostat turns on
-- `offCommand` - Arbitraty command to execute when lightbulb/outlet/switch turns off
+- `offCommand` - Arbitraty command to execute when lightbulb/outlet/switch/thermostat turns off

 - `lockCommand` - Arbitraty command to execute when lock mechanism is locked
 - `unlockCommand` - Arbitraty command to execute when lock mechanism is unlocked

+- `commandTemperature` - Arbitrary command to execute when temperature changes

 - `resetOnRestart` _ If true, accessory will return to default state when Homebridge restarts